teoAmico/hmvc-express-react-mongo-skeleton/README.md

 # README #

-Exporess + MongoDb Skeleton App.
+Express + MongoDb Skeleton App.

 ### What is this repository for? ###